damigreen/computer-science/notes/vsnote/notebook.md

 I took the dates of all the pending ad campaign ignorant and those from the running and approved

 ## Courses

+### Spring Boot Full Course ~ Learn Spring Boot In 4 Hours

+- `Spring Boot`
+  - Spring boot is a spring module aim to simplify the use of spring framwork for
+  - java deveopment
+  - It is used to create standalone spring base application
+  - Makes it esay to create spring powered, production grade applications
+  - `Features`
+    - `sprintg cli`
+      - Allows the use of groovy for writing spring boot application and
+      - avoid boilerplate code
+    - `Starter Dependency`
+      - With this feature, sprong boot aggregates common dependencies together and
+      - eventuslly improves productivity
+    - `Sprong Initializer`
+      - This is a web app which can
+      - crate an internal project structure for you
+    - `Auto Configuration`
+      - This feature helps in the loading the defaulg configuration
+      - according to the project you are working on
+    - `Sprong Actuator`
+      - Provides help while running spring boot applications
+    - `Logging and security`
+      - Ensures all the application made using spring boot are properly
+      - secured without any hassle
+  - `Importance of Spring Boot`
+    - `Stability`
+      - Connect to Java virtual machine
+      - have rapid app developnent in java
+    - `Based on JVM`
+    - `Connectivity`
+      - Provides good connectivity with other web technology,
+      - database technologies like MYSQl, etc
+    - `Cloud-Native`
+    - `Flexibility`
+    - `Open Source`
+  - `Spring Vs Spring Boot`
+    - `Spring`
+      - Takes time to have spring application up and running
+      - Manage life cycle of java
+      - Dependency injection framework
+    - `Spring Boot`
+      - Shortest way to run spring applications
+      - Need not worry about configuring a data source i.e.
+        - provides auto configuration feauture
+      - Pre-configured set of frameworks/technology
+  - `Spring Boot Installation`
+    - `Spring Boot Cli`
+    - `Spring Tool Suite`
+  -

 ### Solidity, Blockchain and Smart Contract Course - Beginner to Expert Python Tutorial